Big Comingling Inventory Announcement Made at Amazon Accelerate

 When to Discontinue the Use of FNSKU Barcodes

 Separate but related to comingling, Amazon’s FBA prep and labeling service ends on January 1, 2026.
-This means sellers must now handle all their own prep and labeling.
+This means sellers must now handle all their own prep and labeling, including applying barcodes to products.

 End of Comingled Inventory is a Huge Victory for Amazon FBA Sellers